sarafen/charlie/README.md

 * Add optional feed formats (rss, xml,…)
 * Create default theme with informational default content.
 * Proper OOP overhaul
+* Appropriate and fleshed out Documentation once structure and feature-set is "frozen".
+* General File naming scheme and Reorg.
+* Proper Extension Handling OR all out removal.
+* Handle Loops as part of config file rather than array in loops.inc.

 ## Done